YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

            /home/gtmuser/VistA/V6.2-000_x86_64/g/gtm.gld
    gtmuser@gtmworkshop:~$

 Now re-enable journaling so that the database and journal pointers are correct.
-You will need to delete the prior journal file, because the database file does not have a pointer to it, and GT.M will refuse to create a new journal file where a file already exists that is not pointed to by the database file.
+You will need to delete the prior journal file, because the database file does not have a pointer to it, and YottaDB/GT.M will refuse to create a new journal file where a file already exists that is not pointed to by the database file.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ rm /home/gtmuser/VistA/V6.2-000_x86_64/g/gtm.mjl